nixworks/public/news/2007/08/28/index.md

 ##### Supreme Court
 ### [ The Supreme Court of Chile confirms a life sentence for Hugo Salas Wenzel, a Chilean general under former dictator Augusto Pinochet, for his role in the murder of 12 opponents of the regime. ](/news/2007/08/28/the-supreme-court-of-chile-confirms-a-life-sentence-for-hugo-salas-wenzel-a-chilean-general-under-former-dictator-augusto-pinochet-for-hi.md)
-_Context: Hugo Salas Wenzel, Chile, Supreme Court, Augusto Pinochet_
+_Context: Chile, Augusto Pinochet, Supreme Court, Hugo Salas Wenzel_

 ##### Sudan
 ### [ The Sudanese Government and the United Nations launch a flood appeal to help victims of recent flooding which has killed 89 people and destroyed 73,000 homes. ](/news/2007/08/28/the-sudanese-government-and-the-united-nations-launch-a-flood-appeal-to-help-victims-of-recent-flooding-which-has-killed-89-people-and-dest.md)